Forum-123/Predictive-Heart-Disease-Model/README.md

 The copyright of the shared work is reserved.
 Reference should be cite to the HealthCloud article for use in academic studies.

 ### To cite
-Forum Desai, Deepraj Chowdhury, Rupinder Kaur, Marloes Peeters, Rajesh Chand Arya,Gurpreet Singh Wander, Sukhpal Singh Gill and Rajkumar Buyya, HealthCloud: A system for monitoring health status of heart patients using machine learning and cloud computing, Elsevier Internet of Things (2021), doi: https://doi.org/10.1016/j.iot.2021.100485.
+Forum Desai, Deepraj Chowdhury, Rupinder Kaur, Marloes Peeters, Rajesh Chand Arya, Gurpreet Singh Wander, Sukhpal Singh Gill and Rajkumar Buyya, HealthCloud: A system for monitoring health status of heart patients using machine learning and cloud computing, Elsevier Internet of Things (2021), doi: https://doi.org/10.1016/j.iot.2021.100485.